lyyc199586/lyyc199586.github.io/about/cv.md

 #### `Sept.
 2017 - Present`: Phase field approach to fracture

-- Develop a finite-element based phase field program
+- Develop a phase field model with a tension - compression discriminant：

-- Develop a phase field model with a tension - compression discriminant
+  We apply the homogenization theory to construct a phase field model, which predicts reasonable crack paths to benchmarks with a well defined tension - compression discriminant.

 | tension test                           | shear test                                           |
 | -------------------------------------- | ---------------------------------------------------- |